 Forrester surveyed businesses in 2006 and found that less than half of them had even heard of Agile process.
 In 2010, the adoption rate of Agile is skyrocketing.
 A process with a credo of “people over process” can’t be a bad thing.
 Could it?

-But when your IT group migrates to Agile – and it’s sometimes it’s more like a triumphal march than a migration – things get interesting.
+When your IT group migrates to Agile – and it’s sometimes it’s more like a triumphal march than a migration – things get interesting.
 Whether you know it or not, your world has just changed.